veitveit/IS_Benchmarking/Proline/Nextflow/README.md

 # Workflows to analyze label-free data with SearchGUI and Proline

-The provided workflows are based on a docker images which have to be created beforehand.
+The provided workflow is based on the docker image veitveit/prolineworkflow that is automatically downloaded.

-Two Dockerfiles are available:
-* the default Dockerfile to be used with the default workflow (main.nf)
-* Dockerfile4FastWF to be used with the expeimental but faster workflow (main_fast.nf)

-Here are the commands to be used for docker images creation:
+You can also create the image by the following command:
 ```
 # main.nf workflow image creation
 docker build -t "veitveit/veitveit/prolineworkflow:dev" .

-# main_fast.nf workflow image creation
-docker build -t "veitveit/prolinefastworkflow:dev" -f Dockerfile4FastWF .
 ```

 ## Getting started